grycap/runall/README.md

 # bashkeleton
-An skeleton for bash applications
+A skeleton for bash applications